 Crying and sleeping, here, would not be what Camus had in mind when he was talking about existential revolt.
 Crying (or Schopenhauer’s tears) suggests despair about the state of the world, while sleeping (Cioran’s sleep) hints at a turning away from the world – a complete and utter no-saying.
 Thacker is correct in associating laughter with Friedrich Nietzsche’s pessimism of strength.
 To Nietzsche, like Camus, life must be affirmed, and joyously so.
 To live with the absurd joyously involves making the choice to laugh at it, in response to it.
 Laughter affirms life and brings us vitality, strength, and health.
 Laughter can be a philosophical worldview as much as an unconscious reaction.
 Laughter has an existential quality when it comprises an attitude towards life.
 And this attitude, in line with Camusian and Nietzschean perspectives, is both willed and defiant.

 In The Gay Science (1882), Nietzsche asserts that “the comedy of existence has not yet “become conscious” of itself.
 For the present, we still live in the age of tragedy, the age of moralities and religions.”
 And in Thus Spoke Zarathustra (1883–1885), he described existence as an “eternal comedy”.
 Nietzsche took a very favourable view of laughter.
 Lippett points out that Nietzsche sees laughter “as having the potential to redeem us from the suffering of the human condition”, with laughter taking on a “quasi-religious role” in his philosophy.
 In Thus Spoke Zarathustra, Nietzsche said, “Laughter have I pronounced holy: you higher men, learn to laugh!”
-Without the ability to laugh, we would still have the potential to smile like Sisyphus and enjoy ourselves; yet we would be without the jester as our ally, prodding us into states of clarifying and unburdening laughter.
-The jester exists within our psyche for a reason.
+Without the ability to laugh, we would still have the potential to smile like Sisyphus and enjoy ourselves; yet we would be without the trickster as our ally, prodding us into states of clarifying and unburdening laughter.
+The trickster exists within our psyche for a reason.

-To imagine Sisyphus as a jester, as a clown laughing and being playful with his punishment, we could imagine him saying contrary things like the heyoka.
+To imagine Sisyphus as a trickster, as a clown laughing and being playful with his punishment, we could imagine him saying contrary things like the heyoka.
 For example, the heyoka, when it is summer and hot outside, will complain about the cold, and when it is winter, they will bemoan the heat.
 So perhaps we should envision Sisyphus thinking or saying something like “this is deeply meaningful”, the complete opposite of his predicament.
 To jest about futility in this way – and adopt the contrary position for the sake of play – is an act of Camusian defiance, I argue.
 And to re-emphasise, laughter as existential revolt will lead to the happy Sisyphus that Camus has in mind, due to the curative effects of laughter.
 This is why Nietzsche often drew connections between laughter, lightness, dance, and play – they are all ways to live more joyously.

 The philosopher and literary critic Mikhail Bakhtin describes the curative function of laughter in his book Rabelais and His World (1965), where he points to ancient Greek theorists (Hippocrates, Aristotle, and Lucian) who conceived of laughter as “a universal philosophical principle that heals and regenerates”, one that “is essentially linked to the ultimate philosophical questions concerning the ‘regulation of life’.”
 Indeed, the importance of laughter – especially as an existential principle – cannot be stated strongly enough.
 Existential laughter, that is, laughter as existential revolt, is triumphant.